sablier-labs/docs/docs/guides/lockup/guides/06-hooks.md

 ---

 Hooks provide an interface for recipient contracts to react upon cancellations and withdrawals.
-In order to allow your contract to be able to hook into Sablier, you must implement this interface and it must have been allowlisted by the Lockup contract's admin.
+In order to allow your contract to be able to hook into Lockup, you must implement this interface and it must have been allowlisted by the Lockup contract's admin.

 :::info